 “Every time I hear about Twitter I want to yell Stop.
 The notion of sending and getting brief updates to and from dozens or thousands of people every few minutes is an image from information hell.
 It scares me, not because I’m morally superior to it, but because I don’t think I could handle it.”

-However just this notice leads us to something in Twitter that is beautiful and valuable: lyrics and aphorism, beauty in linguistic cautiousness.
-The remarkable with Sun’s CEO’s resigning is not that he proclaimed it by Twitter.
-Twitter is the most efficient channel for declarations of that kind – that’s all over town, been told by the host of social media experts for years.
+However just this piece of news leads us to something in Twitter that is beautiful and valuable: lyrics and aphorism, beauty in linguistic cautiousness.
+The remarkable with Sun’s CEO’s resigning is not that he proclaimed it via Twitter.
+Twitter has become the most efficient channel for declarations of that kind – that’s all over town, been told by the host of social media experts for years.
 Remarkable is that Jonathan Schwartz chooses the meter of the Haiku.
 Brief real poems or exclamations resonating in their syllables are the beauty of Twitter for me.
 An update like “Mars can be seen all night” might have a factual background in astronomy.
 But regarded as solitary verse, the six monosyllabic words become a myth in which we get sight of the God of War, victorious over the realm of Neith.

 Sound of vernal showers